Transparency and media management: It's not always clear-cut

 But things can stray into more complex territory very quickly.
 For example, here are a few examples I dealt with as a media manager:

-- An athlete lost their father on the day of an international team announcement.
+- An athlete’s father died on the day of an international team announcement.
 The athlete was set to be named in the squad, but withdrew just before it was released to the media.
 There would be questions around why the player wasn’t selected, but was it correct for the wider family, who we couldn’t be sure had had time to be informed, to find out about the death of a loved one through the team openly addressing the situation?

 - Another time, an athlete ruled themselves out of a major tournament because their partner had a very premature baby.
 Saying ‘personal reasons’ can set off a race for journalists to uncover the truth behind a story.
 But front-footing with the truth wasn’t attention the family in any way wanted.

 - A star player once came into an international camp fresh from receiving the news that a friend had died suddenly in an accident.
-The death wasn’t a secret, but the impact it was having on the athlete wasn’t public knowledge.
+The death wasn’t a secret, but the heavy impact it was having on the athlete wasn’t public knowledge.
 The athlete was already stepping into a personally hostile media situation, following an incident in a club match, so was it right to ensure they faced the dozens of reporters who wanted to speak with them while they were understandably feeling fragile?

 In all three instances, operating with total transparency was a debatable move – and it wasn’t the one I made.

 I like to think all media managers – and journalists, too, for that matter – are just people trying to do what’s right in often challenging circumstances.
-But you’ll regularly hear the suggestion that just `being open and honest’ is the way to navigate any scenario.
+But you’ll regularly hear the suggestion that ‘you just need to be open and honest’ to navigate any scenario.
 Unfortunately, that’s an overly simplistic view of what can be vastly complex situations.

 In Bermuda, Emirates Team New Zealand ate the fruits they helped create by not opening their mouths for three years.
-It’s discipline to be applauded, but it’s another reminder that, when it comes to transparency, things aren’t always black and white.
+Three years!
+It’s discipline to be applauded, but it’s another reminder that, when it comes to transparency, things aren’t always clear-cut.